UMWEDU/umw-study-sync/_areas of study/studio-art.md

 <!-- honors -->
 ## Honors
 To qualify for honors in studio art, you must have a 3.5 grade-point average in the major and a 3.25 average overall.
-You'll participate in all phases of a senior exhibition (including planning and selecting work, installation, advertising, reception, and de-installation) and in a studio art faculty group critique.
+You\'ll participate in all phases of a senior exhibition (including planning and selecting work, installation, advertising, reception, and de-installation) and in a studio art faculty group critique.
 <!-- End honors -->

 <!-- requirements -->